josmar-crwdstffng/angular/aio/content/guide/dependency-injection-in-action.md

 Angular sets the constructor's `el` parameter to the injected `ElementRef`.
 \(An `ElementRef` is a wrapper around a DOM element, whose `nativeElement` property exposes the DOM element for the directive to manipulate.\)

-The sample code applies the directive's `appHighlight` attribute to two `<div>` tags, first without a value \(yielding the default color\) and then with an assigned color value.
+The sample code applies the directive's `appHighlight` attribute to two `div` elements, first without a value \(yielding the default color\) and then with an assigned color value.

 <code-example header="src/app/app.component.html (highlight)" path="dependency-injection-in-action/src/app/app.component.html" region="highlight"></code-example>

-The following image shows the effect of mousing over the `<hero-bios-and-contacts>` tag.
+The following image shows the effect of mousing over the `hero-bios-and-contacts` element.

 <div class="lightbox">